ibm-cloud-docs/messages-for-rabbitmq/learn-dashboard-overview.md

 ### Endpoints
 {: #endpoints}

 The _Endpoints_ pane within the _Overview_ pane contains connection strings for your deployment.
 Each tab contains connection information that is tailored to the type of connection or the protocol that uses it.
-Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate, TLS/SSL parameters, and the default database of your deployment.
+Basic information includes things like _hostname_ and _port_, as well as the TLS service proprietary certificate, TLS/SSL parameters, and the default database of your deployment.

 Reference tables for the different connection types are available on the [Getting credentials and connection strings](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings) page.